AH Scorpii: Observational history

 In 1907, Henrietta Swan Leavitt and Edward Charles Pickering announced the discovery of this variable star.
 It was given its variable star designation, AH Scorpii, in 1912.
 The total visual magnitude range is 6.5 - 9.6.

 Distance

-Prior to the 21st century, the distance of AH Scorpii was considered to be uncertain, between about 1.5 and 4.6 kpc.
-VLBI measurements of the masers have provided an accurate distance of 2,260 parsecs based on observation of SiO, H_{2}O, and OH masers in its oxygen-rich circumstellar material.
+Prior to the 21st century, the distance of AH Scorpii was considered to be uncertain, between about 1.5 and 4.6 kiloparsecs (kpc).
+VLBI measurements of the masers have provided an accurate distance of 2.26±0.19 kpc based on observation of SiO, H_{2}O, and OH masers in its oxygen-rich circumstellar material.
 The masers were observed to be approaching the star at 13 km/s, indicating overall contraction at around phase 0.55 of the visual variations.
 Gaia Data Release 3 includes a parallax of 0.5632±0.0799 mas, corresponding to a distance of about 1.9 kpc.

 Characteristics

 The star is a dust-enshrouded red supergiant and is classified as a semiregular variable star with a main period of 714 days.
 No long secondary periods have been detected.